-The strategic fields that are covered by this Law include fields in which Mongolia has made liberalization commitments in its accession Protocol in accordance with the GATS (some professional services (engineering services, services related to minerals, etc.), some telecommunication services, and some financial services).
-This indicates a violation of Articles XVI, which provides for market access, and XVII, of the GATS, which provides for national treatment.
+The strategic fields that are covered by this Law include fields in which Mongolia has made liberalization commitments in its accession Protocol in accordance with the GATS (some professional services (engineering services, services related to mining, etc.), some telecommunication services, and some financial services).
+This indicates a violation of Articles GATS XVI, which provides for market access, and GATS XVII, which provides for national treatment.